code-423n4/2023-06-llama/README.md

 ## Out of scope

-The `lib/` directory and acknowledged findings from our [Spearbit audit](https://github.com/code-423n4/2023-06-llama/blob/main/audits/Llama-Spearbit-Audit.pdf) are out of scope for this audit contest.
+The root `lib/` directory (*not* the `src/lib/` directory) and acknowledged findings from our [Spearbit audit](https://github.com/code-423n4/2023-06-llama/blob/main/audits/Llama-Spearbit-Audit.pdf) are out of scope for this audit contest.

 # Assumptions

 - The root Llama instance deployed in the `LlamaFactory.sol` constructor will govern Llama instance deployments.
-- Llama instances are self-governed and standalone.
+- Llama instances are self-governed and standalone—they are governed exclusively by policyholders of that Llama instance, and are not governed by any special accounts that are not policyholders.

 # Build & Tests